jay7n/abouthim/README.md

     * In-depth graphics exploring. and/or
     * As a manager lead a small scrum team. and/or
     * An opportunity working/living aboard. and/or
-    * High level design architect devel. and/or
+    * Product-Oriented design/devel. and/or
-    * System low level devel, such like:
+    * Engineer-Oriented devel, such like:
         * memory allocation.
         * performance improvement.
         * computing job/task scheduling.